j19sch/frogsconf/pages/home.md

 ### When is it?

-Wednesday 1 September 2021 in the evening (lean coffee, tools orientation, social hangout) & Saturday 4 September 2021 (unconference).
+Wednesday 1 September 2021 in the evening (lean coffee, tools orientation, social hangout)
+Saturday 4 September 2021 (unconference)

 You can find the schedule [here](link://slug/schedule).

-### How can I get a ticket?
+### How can I register?

 If you wish to attend, please register [here](link://slug/register).
-Tickets for this virtual edition are free.
+This virtual edition is free.

-### Code of Conduct: The Short Version
+### Code of Conduct: the short version

 We want FroGS conf to be a welcoming and safe space, where everyone can participate.

-The Short Version: Be a respectful human person.
+The short version: Be a respectful human person.
 Let other people be themselves.
 Do not ruin anyone else’s experience.
 Keep an open mind.
 If you see or experience something unacceptable, respectfully ask for it to stop.
 The FroGS conf organizers will support you.

 Read our full Code of Conduct [here](link://slug/code-of-conduct).